Vect0r202/VICShell/README.md

 Usage 📖

 Here are some basic examples of how to use VICShell:
+1. Print working directory: pwd

-1. Change directory: cd path
+2. Change directory: cd path

 3. List directories and files: ls -l -a

+4. Execute other shell commands that are called externally, theese commands can be nested

-4. Execute scripts: ./myscript
+5. Execute scripts: ./myscript

 Script execution details: